Skip to main content

 --max-requests-per-crawl <n>Max requests to handle (0 = unlimited)

---max-crawl-depth <n>Max link depth from start URLs (0 = start only)
+--max-crawl-depth <n>Max link depth from start URLs (0 = unlimited)

 --max-results <n>Max results per crawl (0 = unlimited)